 Kate selected a long white gown and a glittering decorative headpiece.
 Not technically a tiara—but certainly headgear worthy of a coronation.
 She exuded regality.

 As expected, Kate turned to Alexander McQueen for her gown.
 They’re her atelier of choice for such high-profile occasions.
-I didn’t doubt for one minute that she’d go with the British label.
+I didn’t doubt for one minute that she’d go with the British design house.

-Kate’s grand headpiece was a collaboration between milliner Jess Collett and Alexander McQueen.
-It features intricately embroidered three-dimensional leaves, also crafted from silver bullion embroidery thread, I believe.
+Kate’s grand headpiece was a collaboration between Alexander McQueen and milliner Jess Collett.
+It featured intricately embroidered three-dimensional leaves, also crafted from silver bullion embroidery thread, I believe.